ottopaulsen/node-red-contrib-power-saver/docs/nodes/ps-strategy-lowest-price.md

 :::

 ::: tip Example with non-consecutive on-period
 If you have heating cables in the driveway, you may need them to be on only for a few hours every day, for example 4 hours, but it may not be important when this is.
-Then set `From Time = 00:00`, `To Time = 00:00` and **un-check** the `Consecutive On-Period` flag.
-This will turn on the 4 cheapest hours during the whole day, and off the rest.
+Then set `From hour = 00`, `From minute = 00`, `To hour = 00`, `To minute = 00`, `Minutes on = 240` and **un-check** the `Consecutive On-Period` flag.
+This will turn on the 4 cheapest hours (240 minutes) during the whole day, and off the rest.

 You can use any time for start and end, but it is a good idea to use `00:00`, since the prices normally comes for this period.
 :::